tiayyba/CYT180_Lab5/Hadoop_HBase.md

 ```

 This command shuts down existing services, switches the edition to **Cloudera Express**, and restarts the SCM Server and Agents.
 This process can take **3–5 minutes**.
 Wait until the terminal confirms services have restarted before proceeding.

-> **What is the SCM Server?** Unlike standard Apache Hadoop where you manually start services using shell scripts, Cloudera uses the **SCM (Service Control Manager) Server** to manage all services centrally.
+Cloudera uses SCM server.
+Unlike standard Apache Hadoop where you manually start services using shell scripts, Cloudera uses the **SCM (Service Control Manager) Server** to manage all services centrally.
 The SCM Server communicates instructions to SCM Agents running on each node, which handle the actual starting and stopping of services.
 On this single-node VM, both the server and agent run on the same machine.

 ---